deepkanwar099/ec2-web-server-deployment/README.md

 ---

 ## 🧠 Problem Statement
-XYZ Media Solutions wanted to move their static website to the cloud to improve availability and reduce manual server management.
+XYZ Media Solutions wanted to move their static website to the cloud to reduce manual server work and make it publicly accessible.

-The requirement was to deploy a simple, secure, and automated web server that could be accessed publicly.
+My task was to set up a simple and secure web server on AWS that could be accessed over the internet and required minimal manual setup.

+### My Role
+I was responsible for setting up the EC2 instance, configuring security groups, automating the web server setup, and troubleshooting issues when the website became inaccessible.

 ---